Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 To identify the type and severity of sports injury, the experts at Kayal Orthopaedic Center provide the following:

 We take great pride in treating every patient with the care and compassion you deserve.
 Our team will take the time you need to ask questions and get answers.
 We consider you part of the team and will work with you to develop a treatment plan that is best for your unique condition and circumstances.

 Getting you back on the field or court safely and quickly, the progressive orthopaedic surgeons at Kayal Orthopaedic Center are experts in the treatment and rehabilitation of sports injuries.
 There are numerous treatment options for sports injuries, depending upon the patient’s age, activity level, general health and injury type.
 Nonsurgical treatments include rest, anti-inflammatory medication, physical therapy, and steroid injections.
 If surgery is required, our surgeons may perform minimally invasive, arthroscopic procedures to limit postoperative pain and scar tissue buildup.
 Minimally invasive techniques have other advantages, including smaller incisions, shorter procedures, less blood loss, shorter (or no) hospital stay and speedier recoveries.
 We treat a variety of sports injuries, including but not limited to:

-Kayal Orthopaedic Center has five convenient locations in New Jersey: Franklin Lakes, Glen Rock, Westwood and coming soon to Montvale and Paramus.
+Kayal Orthopaedic Center has convenient locations in New Jersey: Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson, North Bergen and Montvale (coming in 2020).
 We’re also located in Stony Point, NY.
 We are the top-notch practice you should turn to for all of your orthopaedic challenges, including osteoporosis, hip labral tears and hip impingement.
 We specialize in hip preservation techniques to help you avoid or delay the need for total hip replacement surgery.